 1. Climb Mount Santubong

-The number one thing to do (provided you have the passion and stamina) is to climb to the top of Santubong summit.
+The number one thing to do (provided you have the passion and stamina) is to climb to the Santubong summit.

-It is moderately difficult to climb since it has some steep climbs assisted by rope ladders.
+It is moderately difficult since it has some steep climbs assisted by rope ladders.

 The climb takes about 3 to 4 hours to the summit and up to 3 hours to hike down.